-As of March 31, 2024, the Company has a liability of \$0.4 million for restructuring costs, of which \$0.3 million is included in accrued expenses and other current liabilities and \$0.1 million is included in other liabilities on the consolidated balance sheet.
-There were no restructuring costs incurred during the three months ended March 31, 2023.
+As of September 30, 2024, the Company has a liability of \$3 thousand for restructuring costs which are included in accrued expenses and other current liabilities on the condensed consolidated balance sheet.

-As of December 31, 2023, the Company had a liability of \$0.2 million for restructuring costs, of which \$0.1 million was included in accrued expenses and other current liabilities and \$0.1 million was included in other liabilities on the consolidated balance sheet.
+As of December 31, 2023, the Company had a liability of \$0.2 million for restructuring costs, of which \$0.1 million was included in accrued expenses and other current liabilities and \$0.1 million was included in other liabilities on the condensed consolidated balance sheet.